The Future of Trade with Mike Short, Chief Scientific Adviser, DIT

-As part of our efforts to support the work of the Department for International Trade and enhance cross-sector understanding, WIG are bringing together 40+ experts to discuss the future of international trade.
+As part of our efforts to support the work of the Department for International Trade and enhance cross-sector understanding, WIG are bringing together 40+ experts to discuss the future of international trade, with a view to 2030.
 Participants will feedback on several key areas, namely:

 - Trade disputes and liberal vs. protectionist trade policies

 - How Technology will impact trade

 - Global challenges such as climate change, AMR and pandemics

 The workshop aims to bring together a wide audience of relevant experts who will debate the key questions around the future of global trade and scope what the dynamics of global trade might look like in the future.
 The workshop will commence with a cross sector panel, including Dr Mike Short CBE, DIT Chief Scientific Adviser, and Professor Ngaire Woods, Dean of the Blavatnik School of Government and Professor of Global Economic Governance at Oxford University.
 The panel will followed by an interactive session of roundtable discussions, to establish the key drivers for change in international trade and research questions to address moving forward.

 About the speakers